-Light Wells & the Floors they Rise There are no light wells in this premises.
+Light Wells & the The second section to the second seco Floors they Rise There are no light wells in this premises.
 Through Atria & the Floors they No atria have been created/included within this premises.
-Rise Through no atha have been created/included within this premises.
-Passenger and There is one personner lift at this promises and conves the following floors: Disabled Access There is one passenger lift at this premises and serves the following floors; All floor levels.
-Platform Lifts (DAPL) All floor levels.
-Lifts for Fire Fighter's There are no Fire Fighting lifts installed within this promises Use There are no Fire Fighting lifts installed within this premises.
+Rise Through no dalla have been dicated/indiaded within this premises.
+Passenger and There is one passenger lift at this premises and serves the following floors; Disabled Access All.
+Platform Lifts (DAPL) Lifts for Fire Fighter's There is one fire fighting lift at the premises located at; Use Adjacent to passenger lift.
 Evacuation Aids There are no evacuation aids installed within the premises.
-Mains Electrical The mains electrical incomer is enclosed in 30 minute fire resisting Incomer construction.
-Electrical Distribution The EDB is not located in the means of escape.
-Boards (EDB) location The EDB is not located in the means of escape.
+Mains Electrical Providing 60 minutes fire resistance.
+Incomer Providing to minutes me resistance.
+Electrical Distribution Service risers providing 60 minutes fire resistance.
+Boards (EDB) location dervice risers providing of minutes life resistance.
 Protection Offered to Electrical Distribution EDB's are separated from the means of escape by fire resisting construction.
-Boards (EDB) Heating/Cooling Plant Electrical wall mounted convection heaters.
-Heating/Cooling Plant Net applicable Protection Not applicable.
+Boards (EDB) Heating/Cooling Plant There is no communal heating in this premises.
+Heating/Cooling Plant Not applicable Protection Not applicable.
 Gas Mains and Meters There is no gas main supply to this premises or the areas being assessed.
-Storage of Heating & Fuels are not stored on site.
-Generator Fuel Oil Alternative Power There were no alternative power supplies brought to the notice of the Supplies assessor at the time of the assessment.
+Storage of Heating & Fuels are not stored on site Generator Fuel Oil Fuels are not stored on site.
+Alternative Power There were no alternative power supplies brought to the notice of the Supplies assessor at the time of the assessment.